How Long Are Hard Hats Good For UK Citizens?

 Pin-Lock Suspension

-These types of hard hats have a locking mechanism that is similar to a standard belt.
-When adjusting this hard hat, one is required to take it off and lock the pin to the most suitable hole.
+These hard hats have a locking mechanism similar to a standard belt.
+When adjusting, one must take them off and lock the pin to the most suitable hole.

 Ratchet Suspension